 The Importance of the Test-Treat-Retest Concept

 While doing the AV for many of our Live Hybrid courses, I get to see our great instructors in action.
 The instructors of the last few courses (MFR, Anatomy, and Lumbar) have all spent time discussing one concept.
 The concept of test-treat-retest and the impact it can have on the success you have with your patients.
-Three different courses, but the consistent discussion of test-treat-retest (similar with our other courses).
-I asked our Founder, Patrick Hoban, about how the concept evolved, why it works, and keys to implementing it.
+Three different courses, but the consistent discussion of test-treat-retest (similar to our other courses).

 Evolution of Test-Treat-Retest